 Immediate Post-Surgery

-In the hours and days following spinal fusion, hospital care is crucial.
+In the hours and days following spinal fusion surgery, hospital care is crucial.
 During this period, the care team focuses on:

 - Pain Management: Administration of pain medication, including opioids, before surgery to ensure comfort.